multiversecoder/Flask-Vault/README.md

 In the world of web development, safeguarding sensitive information is a paramount concern.
 When it comes to managing credentials when using [Flask](https://flask.palletsprojects.com/), two prominent options emerge: **Flask-Vault** and [Dotenv](https://github.com/theskumar/python-dotenv).
 While both have their merits, **Flask-Vault** stands out as the superior choice for securing critical data.

 **Flask-Vault** offers a robust solution for protecting sensitive information.
-Stored in an encrypted credentials.yml.enc file, this data is shielded by an added layer of security.
+Stored in an encrypted credentials.toml.enc file, this data is shielded by an added layer of security.
 It can only be decrypted with the master key, ensuring that even if the file falls into the wrong hands, the information remains inaccessible.

 Additionally, the encrypted editor, accessed through `flask vault edit`, allows for secure direct editing of the credentials file.
 This feature is invaluable for making swift adjustments to sensitive information without compromising security.